AIMath-Lab/SufficientConditions/README.md

-# How to Use Deep Learning to Identify Sufficient Conditions
+# How to Use Deep Learning to Identify Sufficient Conditions:
+A Case Study on Stanley’s e-Positivity